anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Containerisation Support for Workloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Kubernetes :cite:p:`kubernetes` is currently the *de facto* container orchestration platform.
-The Anuket Kubernetes Reference Architecture :cite:p:`refarch2` Section 4, specifies that the Kubernetes Master and Worker nodes can be deployed on physical or virtual machines.
+Kubernetes :cite:p:`kubernetes_ra1` is currently the *de facto* container orchestration platform.
+The Anuket Kubernetes Reference Architecture :cite:p:`refarch2_ra1` Section 4, specifies that the Kubernetes Master and Worker nodes can be deployed on physical or virtual machines.
 For the latter, OpenStack services can be used for the virtual nfrastructure management (please see the Figure